Brother gets life for 'honour killing' of Pakistan social media star - Journal du Cameroun

-The brother of Pakistani social media star Qandeel Baloch was on Friday convicted of her murder and sentenced to life in prison in the patriarchal country’s highest-profile “honour killing”.
+The brother of Pakistani social media star Qandeel Baloch was on Friday sentenced to life in prison for her murder — the patriarchal country’s highest-profile “honour killing”.

 Her brother Muhammad Waseem was arrested.
 Days later he told a press conference that he had no remorse over what he did, saying that “of course” he had murdered his sister and that her behaviour had been “intolerable”.